omarcino/Internet-Connectivity-Data-Analysis/README.md

     $ wget https://github.com/omarcino/pings-data-analysis/blob/main/pings.sh
     $ chmod a+x pings.sh

+Define to wich host you want to ping and directory path where data will be saved

+    $ nano pings.sh

+    # IPv4 host Ex.
+8.8.8.8
+    host="8.8.8.8"
+    #
+    # Directory path where data will be saved
+    # Ex.
+Raspberry pi
+    directory="/home/pi/pings/"

 Create a Contrab Task to execute the script after a reboot

     # Wait 60 seconds before executing the ping script